Partner and Senior Mediator

 I love landscaping (gardening during the summer and ice sculptures during winter).
 Sometimes I get an idea for a project and it is like an itch that just wont go away until I find a way to make it happen.

-And if the wind if blowing the best place to be is out kite boarding!
+And if the wind if blowing the best place to be is

 What I love about being part of the FS team: